jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

     * RPA-driven automation, process mining, mongoDB for Identity and Access Management (IAM), metering, OpenID,..
 Zen UI.

 * **Cloud Pak foundational services**: (bedrock - common services) [Product doc](https://www.ibm.com/docs/en/cpfs).
 It includes IAM and certificate management.
+The services connect all IBM Cloud Paks with Operand Deployment Lifecycle Manager (ODLM) and use a specific namespace (ibm-common-services) to manage the service instances
 * **IBM® Automation Insights foundation** operator installs the required dependency operators, such as the IBM Events Operator, the Elasticsearch Operator and the Event Processing Operator.
 * **Cloud Pak for Business Automation** includes Business Automation Studio and Business Automation Navigator to provide a unified authoring environment and an entry point to various low-code design tools with a single sign-on (SSO) experience and team management.